sshaoshuai/PointRCNN/README.md

 [[arXiv]](https://arxiv.org/abs/1812.04244)&nbsp;  [[Project Page]](#)&nbsp;

 ## Introduction
-In this work, we propose the PointRCNN 3D object detector to directly generated accurate 3D box proposals from raw point cloud in a bottom-up manner, which are them refined in the canonical coordinate by the proposed bin-based 3D box regression loss.
+In this work, we propose the PointRCNN 3D object detector to directly generated accurate 3D box proposals from raw point cloud in a bottom-up manner, which are then refined in the canonical coordinate by the proposed bin-based 3D box regression loss.
 To the best of our knowledge, PointRCNN is **the first two-stage 3D object detector** for 3D object detection by using only the raw point cloud as input.
 PointRCNN is evaluated on the KITTI dataset and achieves state-of-the-art performance on the KITTI 3D object detection [leaderboard](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) among all published works at the time of submission.

 For more details of PointRCNN, please refer to [our paper](https://arxiv.org/abs/1812.04244) or [project page](#).